DUI Breath Test

 The most recent occurrence of this type of questionable power outage occurred during a routine inspection on 80-001731 on 5/06/13 when Agency Inspector Roger Skipper reported that a surge protector fell out of the wall and turned the machine off during an inspection.

 All data was lost and Roger Skipper did not fill out a Form 40 to properly document the non-compliance.
-Instead, the facts were hidden in an interoffice memo which did not comply with 11D-8 rules.
+Instead, the facts were hidden in an interoffice memo which we argued did not comply with 11D-8 rules.

 Hiding the “Source Code” to this Mysterious Machine

 The results of the breath test machine should not be admissible because the State of Florida and the manufacturers of the machine are hiding the “source code” of the machine, and without the “source code” there is no way to determine if the machine really works.

 Previous rulings throughout the State have held that the DUI defense attorney is not entitled to see the source code of the breath machine or to have an expert witness look at the source code of the breath test machine.